The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

-For safety assurance, a safety case would need to address all five of the criteria.
-The evidence to ensure data quality is essentially technical, for example data conformance would include showing that data observes defined formats, e.g. correct units for weight \cite{kahn2016harmonized}.
-However, demonstrating data relevance and data balance would include a judgement that the training data contained clinically relevant factors and are balanced for the problem being addressed; to do this requires clinical expertise.
-However, we acknowledge that often it is not possible to choose data that gives both feature balance and class balance.
-Instead, it might be useful to explain that some important features are reasonably balanced, e.g., gender, if the model is intended to be used for both male and female patients.
-In terms of class balance, this has long been an active research area in ML community \cite{batista2004study}.
+The evidence to ensure data quality is essentially technical, for example data \textit{conformance} would include showing that data observes defined formats, e.g. correct units for weight \cite{kahn2016harmonized}.
+However, demonstrating \textit{data relevance} and \textit{data balance} would include a judgement that the training data contained clinically relevant factors and are balanced for the problem being addressed.
+We acknowledge that often it is not possible to choose data that gives both feature balance and class balance.
+Instead, it might be useful to explain that some important features are reasonably balanced, e.g. gender, if the model is intended to be used for both male and female patients.
+Class balance has long been an active research area in the ML community.
+In the case of skewed dataset, \textit{prototypes} can be generated to understand the data distribution and can be used to train a model.
+There is evidence showing that using \textit{prototypes} can help with class balance.
+For example, Gurumoorthy et al \cite{gurumoorthy2019efficient} have demonstrated that using good \textit{prototypes} to train a model can give better performance than using the whole dataset or randomly sampled subsets to balance the classes.

 It should be noted that data management is both crucial and labour intensive.
 Indeed, it may consume more effort than the rest of the ML life-cycle.
-Thus, arguments about data management will be an important part of the ML safety case.
+Judgement of the extent to which the data meets these five criteria would be used to assess an AI/ML system in the \textit{data management} dimension in the spider diagram.